 We are a small club, but are doing enormous work that enriches the lives of other women.
-Our Microbrew Festival has been only fundraiser.
+Our Microbrew Festival has been, up to date our only fundraiser.
 The proceeds from this festival enables us to fund numerous community service projects throughout the year.
 Our Community Awards programs are another way that we exhibit our core values of improving the lives of women and girls and give back to our community.